-Government Code Section 65583(a)(8)(A-D) requires that the Housing Element update inventory assisted housing developments at risk of expiration or conversion to market rate within the housing element planning period (2015-2022).
+Government Code Section 65583(a)(8)(A-D) requires that the Housing Element update inventory assisted housing developments at risk of expiration or conversion to market rate during the next 10 years (2015-2025).
 Assisted housing developments include multifamily rental housing complexes that receive government assistance under any of the following federal, State, and/or local programs (or any combination of rental assistance, mortgage insurance, interest reductions, and/or direct loan programs) which are eligible to change to market-rate housing due to termination (opt-out) of a rent subsidy contract (e.g., Housing Choice Vouchers, Section 8) mortgage prepayment (e.g., FHA), or other state or local programs with expiring use restrictions.
 Entities that are qualified to manage assisted units in San Francisco are listed in Table I-45 below.

-Some 2,035 units, funded through tax-credit and FHA are identified as at-risk with expirations between 2015 and June 2022.
+Some 3,434 units, funded through tax-credit and HUD are identified as at-risk with expirations between 2015 and June 2025.
 This is only to say that the contracts could expire and may have the possibility of converting to market-rate housing.
 In most cases (like in the case of non-profit owned projects) these units will not convert and will likely continue.
 According to the San Francisco Housing Authority, as of June 2014, Section 8 housing is the only housing type at risk of conversion to market rate in San Francisco.
-As many as 2,814 low-income units are at risk of losing their Federal Rental Section 8 subsidies by 2022.
-Separately, the SF Housing Authority manages contracts for over 8,700 Section 8 units.
+As many as 1,082 low-income units are at risk of losing their Federal Rental Section 8 subsidies by 2025.
+Separately, the SF Housing Authority manages contracts for about 10,074 Section 8 units.
 Section 8 units receive Federal subsidies that provide the owners of these units with the difference between 30% of the tenant's income, and a HUD established rent for the units.

 Expiration of Section 8 subsidies in privately owned projects could force tenants to pay market rate rents for their unit, or face eviction.
 Expiration of Section 8 contracts in nonprofit owned projects will burden organizations that lack sufficient income to meet operating costs and mortgage payments.
 The existence of older buildings with Section 8 contracted units can pose as an additional financial burden.
-Preservation costs for these units can run up to \$80,000,000.
-According to the Mayor's Office of Housing during the 2013-2014 fiscal year, the total production and preservation of 1,759 units cost about \$82.5 million.
+According to the Mayor's Office of Housing, during the 2013-2014 fiscal year, the total production and preservation of 1,759 units cost about \$82.5 million.
+Assuming that all units were treated equally, that would mean that the approximate cost to produce and/or preserve one unit would be \$47,000.
+This cost per units varies based on need and project size.
+Preservation costs for these units can run up to about \$160 million.